Robust Bichromatic Classification using Two Lines: Separation with a wedge

 \subsection{Wedge separation with blue outliers}

-We now consider the case where all red points must be classified correctly, and we minimize the number of blue outliers.
-We present an $O(n^3\log n)$ time algorithm to this end.
-The main idea is once again to map blue points $b$ to a region $I_b$ in some solution space corresponding to wedges that misclassify $b$.
-However, contrary to the other sections we will obtain this mapping directly from the primal space.
+We now consider the case where all red points must be classified correctly, and we minimize the number of blue outliers $k_B$.
+We show how to find an optimal \North wedge; finding optimal \South, \East, or \West wedges can be done analogously.

-By Lemma \ref{lem:redBlueOptimum}, there exists an optimal wedge $\W_B(\ell_1,\ell_2)$ in which $\ell_1$ and $\ell_2$ both go through a blue and a red point.
-Consider the case $\W_B(\ell_1,\ell_2)$ is an \East wedge (the other cases, including the cases where it is a \North or \South wedge, are symmetric).
-Fix a line $\ell_2$ going through a blue and a red point, and assume that $\ell_2$ has a greater slope than $\ell_1$.
-That means all points above $\ell_2$ are outside the wedge, so we only have to consider only the points below $\ell_2$.

-Let $B'$ and $R'$ be the subset of blue, respectively red, points below $\ell_2$.
-Given a point $p$ on $\ell_2$, let $\ell_1(p)$ be the line through $p$ tangent to the upper half of $\CH(R')$, such that $R'$ is just below the \East wedge $\W_B(\ell_1(p),\ell_2)$ (see Figure \ref{fig:singleWedgeBlueOutliers} for an illustration).